Customize Consent Preferences

-Hand Orthopedics in Dallas, TX & Surrounding Areas
+Hand Pain Treatment in Dallas, TX & Surrounding Areas

 Your hands are composed of a complex and intricate combination of muscles, tendons, nerves, and bones.
 These body parts work together to allow for a wide range of abilities and movement.
 Hand injuries or pain can be caused by a variety of things, including an accident, overuse, wear and tear, or health conditions.
-At Texas Orthopaedic Associates in Dallas, Fort Worth, Keller, Plano, and Weatherford, Texas, we help patients with this problem all the time.
-Call Texas Orthopaedic Associates today or schedule an appointment with our specialists online.
+At Texas Orthopaedic Associates in Dallas, TX, and surrounding areas, we help patients with this problem all the time.
+Call Texas Orthopaedic Associates today or schedule an appointment with an Orthopedic Hand Specialist in Dallas, and surrounding areas online.

 HAND PAIN Q&A